atothek1/monorepo-setup/doc/SETUP.md

 # Setup

-Here are all single steps described to install and setup a monorepository.
+Here are all single steps described to install and setup a mono repository.
 The Project is focused on using Typescript and will support styled-components as well as SASS

-# Ads-Creator Monorepo

 ## Motivation

 ### why lerna?
 As there are different tools then lerna to manage a monorepo, lerna is widely adopted in the opensource community and is quite mature.

 There are tools like npm 7 with workspaces, pnpm and rush, yarn 2 to name a few.
 But lerna is still the number 1 in adoption.